Stock of the Day

 Here are some ways that investors could benefit from investing in Weyerhaeuser:

-• Weyerhaeuser recently announced a quarterly dividend of $0.21, translating to an annualized dividend yield of 3.27%, which can provide a steady income stream for investors.
+• Weyerhaeuser has a strong dividend yield of 3.6%, providing a consistent income stream for investors.

 Weyerhaeuser Bear Case